Optical detection of single electron transport dynamics

 The measurement of current fluctuations in conductors, semiconductors and superconductors have provided a wealth of information about the underlying physics \cite{Blanter.2000}.
-Careful evaluation of shot noise, for instance, revealed the fractional charge of the quasi-particles in the fractional quantum Hall effect \cite{Kane.1994,dePicciotto.1997} and the Cooper-pairing of electrons in superconductors \cite{Jehl.2000,Lefloch.2003}.
+Careful evaluation of shot noise, for instance, revealed the fractional charge of the quasi-particles in the fractional quantum Hall effect \cite{Kane.1994,dePicciotto.1997} and the Cooper pairing of electrons in superconductors \cite{Jehl.2000,Lefloch.2003}.
 Here, the ultimate challenge lies in the observation of every "quantum jump" in the so-called random telegraph signal.
-It represents the ultimate time-resolution for a dynamic quantum system, as the complete set of time-stamps, i.e. the full counting statistics \cite{Levitov.1993,*Levitov.1996}, contains the entire information about the underlying physical mechanisms.
+It represents the ultimate time resolution for a dynamic quantum system, as the complete set of time stamps, i.e. the full counting statistics \cite{Levitov.1993,*Levitov.1996}, contains the entire information about the underlying physical mechanisms.

 However, precisely recording every quantum event over long periods of time poses considerable experimental challenges, as the real-time detection needs a sensitive, low-noise and high-bandwidth detector with low back-action to a quantum system.
 For quantum dots, noninvasive voltage probes, such as a quantum point contact~\cite{Field.1993,Elzerman.2004,Vandersypen.2004}, a single-electron transistor~\cite{Lu.2003,Fujisawa.2004}, or another quantum dot \cite{Kiyama.2018} in close vicinity to the probed dot have been used as highly sensitive detectors.
 Counting the quantum jumps of single electrons in real-time measurements and evaluation by counting statistics yields, for instance, the degeneracy of the involved levels \cite{Hofmann.2016} or the spin-orbit interaction \cite{Maisi.2016,*Hofmann.2017}.
-We introduce here an optical approach, which makes it possible to record, non-invasively, the single electron dynamics of self-assembled quantum dots with single quantum event resolution.
+We introduce here an optical approach, which makes it possible to record, non-invasively, the single electron dynamics of self-assembled quantum dots with single-quantum-event resolution.